peterchain7/peterchain7.github.io/_posts/2022-06-07-linux-privilege-escalation.md

 cat /var/spool/cron/crontabs/root
 ```

-### 6. World writable scripts invoked as root.
+### 6. World writable scripts invoked as root

 If you can find word writable files by root you can add your own malicious code in that script that when root run it, It will escalate privileges to root.

 ```bash
 # World writable files directories